 Winter takes its toll on Colorado roses.
 The canes die back, leaving dead growth to prune in the spring.
 Untimely pruning can leave roses vulnerable to killing frosts.
 Wait until two weeks before the last average hard frost to prune.
+The last average frost date in Denver is May 10.

 Pruning varies with different rose types, but plan on cutting back hybrid teas and grandifloras every year.